williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ### Consciousness is Fundamental

-Consciousness wouldn't emerge from matter—it would be a fundamental property of quantum superpositions.
+Consciousness wouldn't emerge from matter it would be a fundamental property of quantum superpositions.
 Matter would be what consciousness looks like when it collapses.

 ### Measurement is Special

-Measurement wouldn't create reality—it would destroy consciousness.
-The act of observation wouldn't bring consciousness into existence—it would eliminate it.
+Measurement wouldn't create reality it would destroy consciousness.
+The act of observation wouldn't bring consciousness into existence it would eliminate it.

 ### Time's Arrow Reverses